pragma-/pbot/doc/VirtualMachine.md

-This will enable the `/dev/ttyS2` and `/dev/ttyS3` serial ports in the guest and connect them to the following TCP addresses on the host: `127.0.0.1:5555` and `127.0.0.1:5556`, respectively. `ttyS2/5555` is the data channel used to send commands or code to the virtual machine and to read back output. `ttyS3/5556` is simply a newline sent every 5 seconds, representing a heartbeat, used to ensure that the PBot communication channel is healthy.
+This will enable the `/dev/ttyS2` and `/dev/ttyS3` serial ports in the guest and connect them to the following TCP addresses on the host: `127.0.0.1:5555` and `127.0.0.1:5556`, respectively. `ttyS2/5555` is the data channel used to send commands or code to the virtual machine and to read back output. `ttyS3/5556` responds with the output of the `vmstat` command to let us know about the virtual machine's health.

-You may use the `PBOTVM_DOMAIN`, `PBOTVM_SERIAL` and `PBOTVM_HEART` environment variables to override the default values.
+You may use the `PBOTVM_DOMAIN`, `PBOTVM_SERIAL` and `PBOTVM_HEALTH` environment variables to override the default values.
 To use ports `7777` and `7778` instead:

-    host$ PBOTVM_SERIAL=7777 PBOTVM_HEART=7778 ./add-serials
+    host$ PBOTVM_SERIAL=7777 PBOTVM_HEALTH=7778 ./add-serials

 If you later want to change the serial ports or the TCP ports, execute the command `virsh edit pbot-vm` on the host.
 This will open the `pbot-vm` XML configuration